Aristotle on Causality

 Perhaps we are now in the position to understand how Aristotle argues that there are four kinds of causes and at the same time says that proper knowledge is knowledge of the cause or knowledge of the why (APost.
-71 b 10–12, 94 a 20; Phys.
-194 b 17–20; Metaph.
-981 a 28–30).
+I 2, 71 b 10–12, II 11, 94 a 20; Phys.
+II 3, 194 b 17–20; Metaph.
+I 1, 981 a 28–30).
 Admittedly, at least at first sight, this is a bit confusing.
 Confusion dissolves when we realize that Aristotle recognizes the explanatory primacy of the final/formal cause over the efficient and material cause.
-Of course this does not mean that the other causes can be eliminated.
+Of course this does not mean that the other causes can be eliminated or reduced to the formal cause.
 Quite the contrary: Aristotle is adamant that, for a full range of cases, all four causes must be given in order to give an explanation.
 More explicitly, for a full range of cases, an explanation which fails to invoke all four causes is no explanation at all.
 At the same time, however, the final/formal cause is the primary cause and knowledge of this cause amounts to knowledge of the why.

-The study of nature was a search for answers to the question “why?” before and independently of Aristotle.
-A critical examination of the use of the language of causality by his predecessors, together with a careful study of natural phenomena, led Aristotle to elaborate a theory of causality.
+The study of nature was a search for answers to why-questions before and independently of Aristotle.
+A critical examination of the language of causality used by his predecessors, together with a careful study of natural phenomena, led Aristotle to elaborate a theory of causality.
 This theory is presented in its most general form in Physics II 3 and in Metaphysics V 2.
 In both texts, Aristotle argues that a final, formal, efficient or material cause can be given in answer to a why-question.

-Aristotle further elaborates on causality in the rest of Physics II and in Parts of Animals I. Aristotle explores the systematic interrelations among the four modes of causality and argues for the explanatory priority of the final cause.
+Aristotle further elaborates on the topic of causality in the rest of Physics II and in Parts of Animals I. Aristotle explores the systematic interrelations among the four modes of causality and argues for the explanatory priority of the final cause.
 In so doing Aristotle not only expands on his theory of causality; he also builds explanatory principles that are specific to the study of nature.
 Aristotle considers these principles an indispensable theoretical framework for a successful investigation of the natural world.
-Both Physics II and Parts of Animals have a foundational character.
-More directly, Aristotle expects the student of nature to have mastered these principles before engaging in the investigation of any aspect of the natural world.
+Both Physics II and Parts of Animals I have a foundational character.
+More directly, Aristotle expects the student of nature to have mastered the principles advanced in these two texts before engaging in the investigation of the natural world.

 Although Aristotle’s theory of causality is developed in the context of his science of nature, its application goes well beyond the boundaries of natural science.
 This is already clear from the most general presentation of the theory in Physics II 3 and in Metaphysics V 2.
 Here the four causes are used to explain human action as well as artistic production.
 In addition, any theoretical investigation that there might be besides natural science will employ the doctrine of the four causes.